andrewKOwong/dsnd-disaster-response-pipeline/README.md

      The pipeline is set train a random forest with stop word removal and 100 estimators.
 You may alter the grid search parameters inside the `build_model()` method.

-2. To start the webapp, in the root directory run:
+2. To start the webapp, in the `app` directory run:
-   `python app/run.py`
+   `python run.py`
    The webapp will be available at: http://0.0.0.0:3001/